 Cummins’ roots are planted in soil nourished by innovation, persistence and a commitment to community.
-Founded in Columbus, Ind., in 1919 as Cummins Engine Company, for its namesake Clessie Lyle Cummins, the fledgling firm was among the first to see the commercial potential of an unproven engine technology invented two decades earlier by Rudolph Diesel.
+Founded in Columbus, IN in 1919 as Cummins Engine Company, for its namesake Clessie Lyle Cummins, the fledgling firm was among the first to see the commercial potential of an unproven engine technology invented two decades earlier by Rudolph Diesel.

 Fortunately for Clessie Cummins, a self-taught mechanic and inventor, his vision was shared by someone with the financial resources to make it a reality: William Glanton (W.G.)
 Irwin, a successful local banker and investor, who already had provided financial backing for Mr. Cummins’ auto mechanic operation and machine shop.

 After a decade of fits and starts, during which time the diesel engine failed to take hold as a commercial success, a stroke of marketing genius by Clessie Cummins helped save the company.
 Cummins mounted a diesel engine in a used Packard limousine and on Christmas day in 1929 took W.G.
 Irwin for a ride in America’s first diesel-powered automobile.
 Irwin’s enthusiasm for the new engine led to an infusion of cash into the company, which helped fuel a number of speed and endurance records in the coming years – including a grueling 13,535-mile run at the Indianapolis Motor Speedway in 1931.
-(Watch the video of that event here.)
 Such feats earned Cummins’ foothold as an engine supplier to the trucking industry.

 Still, publicity alone could not carry the company; Cummins needed reliable products and a sound business organization.
 In 1933, the company released the Model H, a powerful engine for transportation that launched the company’s most successful engine family.
 Mr. J. Irwin Miller, great-nephew of W.G.
 Irwin, became general manager in 1934 and went on to lead the company to international prominence over the next four decades.
 By marketing high-quality products through a unique nationwide service organization, the company earned its first profit in 1937.
 Three years later, Cummins offered the industry’s first 100,000-mile warranty.